Exam Information

 JCQ AI and Assessments; A quick guide for students

-The exams relevant to Castle School are to take place from Tuesday 6th May until Friday 20th June 2025, with a Contingency Day is set in place for Wednesday 25th June in case of substantial disruption at a local or national level.
+The exams relevant to The Castle School are to take place from Tuesday 5th May until Monday 22nd June 2026, in case of substantial disruption at a local or national level. with a Contingency Day is set in place for Wednesday 24th June in case of substantial disruption at a local or national level.
 The contingency day cannot be used for students to complete any exam that they have missed due to absence or illness; they are in place only in the event of a national situation requiring an examination to be moved.

-The Summer 2025 exam timetable, specific to Castle School, can be found below, for your reference.
-(Please note - community foreign languages are not included and will be confirmed at a later time)
+The Summer 2026 exam timetable, specific to The Castle School, can be found below, for your reference.

 Students will receive a Statement of Entry at the end of January and an Individual Candidate Timetable in April; they must check these very carefully to ensure that their entries are correct.

-The Castle School Subject Exam Boards and Entry Codes
+The Castle School GCSE Subject Exam Boards and Entry Codes

 By being entered for formal exams, students agree to abide by the regulations of the exam boards.
 Copies of the current Joint Council for Qualifications (JCQ) regulations are shown above.
 Students must read these carefully and note that any break in examination rules or regulations could lead to disqualification of some/all qualifications.
 The school must report any breach of regulations to the relevant awarding body.